hikaruhotta/password-iOS-app/backend/functions/README.md

 # Cloud Function Descriptions
 ## See [index.js](index.js) for source code and [schema.json](../schema/schema.json) for database schema.
+**Note:** all functions will return `Error: unauthenticated` if not signed in as an anonymous firebase user as described above.

 ## createLobby
 Creates a new lobby, adds the requesting user into it, and creates a new code to access that lobby.
 Gives the requesting user the generated lobby code so that the client can display something like `"Send this code to your friends: AXDF"`.